-Keep Jacksonville Beautiful Award Neighborhood Services Dept. 214 N. Hogan St. 5th Floor Jacksonville, FL 32202 Attention: Dan Durbec
+Keep Jacksonville Beautiful Award Environmental Quality Division 214 N. Hogan St. 5th Floor Jacksonville, FL 32202 Attention: Dan Durbec

+1 / 3/ , , ,

 Applicant's Name:

 Organization/Business:

 Mailing Address:

 City, State, Zip:

-Telephone:
+Telephone: Best Time to Call:

 E-mail:

-Best Time to Call:

-Please attach a summary of the applicant's 2017 achievements (250 words maximum), along with any supporting documentation, such as photographs, news coverage, letters, etc. Summaries must be typed, and e-submissions are encouraged.
+Please attach a summary of the applicant's 2022 achievements (250 words maximum), along with any supporting documentation, such as photographs, news coverage, letters, etc. Summaries must be typed, and e-submissions are encouraged.
 Once submitted, applications may not be revised or amended.
-Please keep a copy of your application and supporting documentation.
+Keep a copy of your application and supporting documentation.
 Submissions will not be returned to senders.
-Photocopies or digital files of the material on a CD or a flash drive are acceptable.
-The awards will be presented at the Environmental Luncheon.
-Date to be determined.
-For more information, call 255-8276 or email ddurbec@coj.net
+Photocopies or digital files of the material on a flash drive are acceptable.
+Awards will be presented at the annual Environmental Protection Board's Environmental Achievement Awards luncheon at the University of Florida on November 15, 2023.
+For more information, call 255-8276 or email ddurbec@coj.net.
 Awards will be presented in three categories: Individual, Business, and Organization.

-Guidelines for Keep Jacksonville Beautiful Awards for Organizations, Business and Individuals
+Guidelines for Keep Jacksonville Beautiful Awards for Organizations, Businesses and Individuals

 If you're uncertain about what types of activities and projects are applicable to the three areas to be judged, here are some criteria and examples.
-Activities should have taken place during 2017, but ongoing projects with elements of sustainability are scored higher than one-time projects.
+Activities should have taken place during 2022Indur, but ongoing projects with elements of sustainability are scored higher than one-time projects.
 Each area is scored for every application, so be sure to list all of your activities.